You can access Inventory Manager from the left-hand navigation panel. Depending on your Jungle Scout account settings, you'll see one of two messages:

 You can manage product activation using the Product Settings feature.
 For more information on activating your products and using this option, please read:

 The last step is to enter your costs, lead times, and reorder days of supply.
 This will allow us to get an accurate summary of your inventory performance.
-You can do this directly in the My Products → Product Settings section.
+You can do this from the Product Costs and the Product Settings menu.
 Alternatively, you can click on the Add Unit Cost link under the Reorder Cost column directly from Inventory Manager to access the Add Cost pop-up.

 - Cost of Goods: Cost of labor and materials to produce your product.
 This is usually the price per unit on your invoice or purchase order.

 - Product Lead Time: Product lead time should be entered in days.
 Enter the number of days between the time you first place an order until it is received and available for sale at Amazon.
 This includes production time, shipping time, transit time from the port to Amazon's warehouses and time for Amazon to receive your goods.

 - Reorder Days of Supply: The number of selling days you want the reordered inventory to cover.
 This is used to calculate your reorder quantity. i.e. If you enter 90 days your reorder quantity will be your Average Daily Sales time 90.